Measuring price impact and information content of trades in a time-varying setting: The SDAMH model

-The Hasbrouck's model assumes that the information content of a trade is constant in the investigated period.
-This is a consequence of the fact that the parameters in (\ref{hasbrouckmodel}) are constant and of the linear structure of the model.
-Indeed, it is well known that for a VAR model the IRF does not depend on the past history of the process but only on the parameters of the model (\cite{lutkepohl2005new}).
-However, information content of a trade is unlikely to be constant throughout a day, and one can expect that the arrival of news, for example a FOMC meeting, or the hectic intra-day dynamics can dramatically modify it.
-Moreover, the fluctuating nature of liquidity makes the response of price to trade not constant, which cannot be captured by Eq. (\ref{hasbrouckmodel}).
-In this paper, we propose a model for measuring the {\it dynamics} of liquidity and of the information content of a trade by proposing a time-varying parameter version of the Hasbrouck's model.
-To this end, we rely on dynamic conditional score-driven (DCS) models of \cite{creal2013generalized} and \cite{harvey2013dynamic}.
-To introduce them, consider a sequence of observations $\{z_t\}_{t=1}^T$, where each $z_t \in\mathbb{R}^M$, and a conditional probability density $P(z_t\vert f_t)$, that depends on a vector of time-varying parameters $f_t \in \mathbb{R}^W$.
-Defining the score as a score-driven model assumes that the dynamics of the parameters follows
+where $t\in \mathbb{N}$ is the trade time, $r_t=(q_t-q_{t-1})/q_{t-1}$ is the mid-point price return\footnote{Other choices are possible.
+The original \cite{hasbrouck1991measuring} paper uses the mid-quote price change, while \cite{philip2020estimating} uses the change in the natural logarithm of the mid-point.
+On these very short timescales, the different definitions lead to negligible differences.}, $q_t$ being the mid-point just after the trade at time $t$, and $x_t \in \{-1,+1\}$ is a trading dummy indicator for sell/buy orders of the trade at time $t$.
+The noise terms $v_{1,t}$ and $v_{2,t}$ have variances $\sigma_1^2$ and $\sigma_2^2$, respectively, and $\rho$ is their correlation, which is set to zero to make the model identifiable.
+Eq.~(\ref{hasbrouckmodel}) describes a SVAR model where $b_0$, the structural parameter, describes the contemporaneous effect between $r_t$ and $x_t$.
+From a financial point of view, $b_0$ describes the instantaneous impact of a trade.
+SVAR model parameters can be estimated using ordinary least square (OLS) and their analytical tractability allows to derive the impulse response function (IRF) expressed as a function of the estimated parameters in closed form solution (see \cite{lutkepohl2005new}).
+Moreover, following the interpretation of Hasbrouck, the asymptotic cumulative IRF measures the long-term effect of trade on prices and thus represents the information content of trade.
+Hasbrouck's model assumes that the information content of a trade is constant in the investigated period.
+This is a consequence of the fact that the parameters in Eq. \eqref{hasbrouckmodel} are constant and of the linear structure of the model.
+Indeed, it is well known that for a VAR model, the IRF does not depend on the history of the process, but only on the parameters of the model (\cite{lutkepohl2005new}).
+However, the information content of trade is unlikely to be constant throughout the day, and one can expect that the arrival of news, for example, an FOMC meeting, or the hectic intraday dynamics can dramatically modify it.
+Furthermore, the fluctuating nature of liquidity makes the response of price to trade not constant, which cannot be captured by Eq.~(\ref{hasbrouckmodel}).
+In this paper, we propose a model for measuring the {\it dynamics} of liquidity and of the information content of a trade by proposing a time-varying parameter version of Hasbrouck's model.
+To this end, we rely on the DCS approach of \cite{creal2013generalized} and \cite{harvey2013dynamic}.
+To introduce it, consider a sequence of observations $\{z_t\}_{t=1}^T$, where each $z_t \in\mathbb{R}^M$, and a conditional probability density $P(z_t\vert f_t)$, that depends on a vector of time-varying parameters $f_t \in \mathbb{R}^W$.
+Defining the score as $\nabla_t := \partial \log{P(z_t | f_t)}/\partial f'_t$, a score-driven model assumes that the dynamics of the parameters follows